Optical resolution

-Optical resolution describes the ability of an imaging system to resolve detail, in the object that is being imaged.
+Optical resolution is the resolved detail of an imaging system by scale.

 An imaging system may have many individual components, including one or more lenses, and/or recording and display components.
 Each of these contributes (given suitable design, and adequate alignment) to the optical resolution of the system; the environment in which the imaging is done often is a further important factor.

 Lateral resolution

 Resolution depends on the distance between two distinguishable radiating points.
 The sections below describe the theoretical estimates of resolution, but the real values may differ.
 The results below are based on mathematical models of Airy discs, which assumes an adequate level of contrast.
 In low-contrast systems, the resolution may be much lower than predicted by the theory outlined below.
 Real optical systems are complex, and practical difficulties often increase the distance between distinguishable point sources.

 The resolution of a system is based on the minimum distance $r$ at which the points can be distinguished as individuals.
 Several standards are used to determine, quantitatively, whether or not the points can be distinguished.
 One of the methods specifies that, on the line between the center of one point and the next, the contrast between the maximum and minimum intensity be at least 26% lower than the maximum.
 This corresponds to the overlap of one Airy disk on the first dark ring in the other.
 This standard for separation is also known as the Rayleigh criterion.
 In symbols, the distance is defined as follows: